The Australian National University (ANU) is a world-leading university situated in the centre of Canberra.

-In 2015, 95 per cent of broad-fields research at ANU were rated above or well above world standard by the Australian Government’s Excellence in Research for Australia initiative.
-ANU is ranked 24th in the world and top in Australia in the 2019 QS World University Rankings.
+In 2018, 96 per cent of narrow fields of research at ANU were rated above or well above world standard by the Australian Government’s Excellence in Research for Australia initiative.
+This is the highest proportion in Australia.
+ANU ranked 29th in the world and top in Australia in the 2020 QS World University Rankings.

 ANU scholars shape debate and extend knowledge in new and profound directions, nationally and globally.
 ANU works closely with other Australian national institutions, research organisations, foreign ministries and the Australian Parliament.

-The University is home to more than 25,000 students, with almost half studying at the postgraduate level.
-ANU attracts people from around the world, with roughly one quarter of its students coming from overseas.
-ANU graduates go on to take up leadership positions in government, industry, research and academia, at home and abroad.
+The university is home to more than 26,000 students, with almost half studying at the postgraduate level.
+ANU attracts people from around the world, with roughly one third of its students coming from overseas.
+Many ANU graduates go on to take up leadership positions in government, industry, research and academia, at home and abroad.

 ANU is Australia’s only member of the International Alliance of Research Universities (IARU).
 The alliance of leading research and teaching institutions shares a global vision, with a focus on research-led teaching, educating future leaders and tackling some of this century’s biggest challenges.

 The main ANU campus is situated on 145 hectares of parklands in the centre of Canberra.
 Facilities include on-campus accommodation in a range of residential styles, modern laboratories and lecture theatres, and five main libraries.